 The card_name is not a starter card or credit repair card.
 You need good credit to get approved.
 Here is what you need to know regarding what credit factors are needed.

 What credit score do I need to get approved for the Sapphire Preferred card?

 In most cases, you need a min of a 700+ credit score.
 According to results in our database, the average score for approved applications on the card_name is 747.

 How much credit history do I need to get approved for the Sapphire Preferred?

 In most cases, Chase will want to see a minimum of 12 months of credit history.
-It’s important to note that Chase will only count your own credit cards, not authorized users.
+It’s important to note that Chase will only count your own credit cards, not authorized users (90% of the time).